 If you have a broken part, gray iron has a characteristic dark-gray color.
-Malleable cast iron has a white, steely surface but gets gray towards the center.
+Malleable iron has a white, steely surface, but gets gray towards the center.
 Nodular iron’s color is more similar to gray iron.

 You can distinguish gray iron from ductile irons by testing their hardness:

 - You can use a center punch and a hammer on them.
-If the crater that you created has a smooth surface, it is gray iron.
+If the crater has a smooth surface, it is gray iron.
 If the crater has a burr, it is a malleable or nodular iron.

 - You can also try to drill the casting.
 If the chips are like powder, it is gray iron.
 If they are somewhat continuous, it is ductile iron.

-- If the chips are long and very ductile, you might have cast steel rather than cast iron.
+- If the chips are long and very ductile, you may have cast steel rather than cast iron.

 If you cannot drill the casting, it is hardened by the manufacturer or by former welding.
 If so, it is too hard to weld it with success.
-However, if it is localized, then you can remove the affected area before proceeding.
+However, if it is localized, then you can remove the affected area.

-Since gray cast iron is the most popular, the rest of the guide will be about it.
+Since gray iron is the most popular, the rest of the guide will be about it.

 2. Clean the surface

-MIG welding needs clean joints to offer good welds.
-Dirt will restrict the weld metal’s flow and contaminate it, resulting in defects such as porosity and undercut.
+MIG needs clean joints to offer good welds.
+Dirt will restrict the weld metal’s fluidity and contaminate it, resulting in defects such as undercut and porosity.

 If the casting has absorbed oils, acetone, and similar products will not be effective.
 Use a mild brake cleaner that does not contain chlorine.
 The welding heat and ultraviolet rays convert chlorine to hazardous gases.